Video intercom installation for Santa Clara and Bay Area properties.

 Calling workflow

-Visitors, residents, tenants, vendors, deliveries, staff access, directory setup, call routing, and property team overrides
+Visitors, residents, tenants, vendors, delivery drivers, staff access, directory setup, call routing, remote release, and property team overrides

 04